kgpf-dev/kgpf-dev.github.io/content/owners/faq.md

 toc: true
 ---

-What is KGPF's role?
+What is K&G Public Finance's role?
 ----------------------------------

-We specialize in financial consulting to public agencies, and one of the services we provide is the [annual administration of Special Districts][admin].
+We specialize in financial consulting to public agencies, and one of the services we provide is the [annual administration of Special Districts][services-district-admin].
 Such districts include [Community Facilities Districts][cfd] (commonly referred to as Mello-Roos districts), [Landscaping and Lighting Districts][lld], and 1913 Act [Assessment Districts][ad], as well as Benefit Fee Assessments and other fixed charge special assessments.